Ual-Ual Incident: The clashes

 Due to the provocative action of the Italian planes, the English delegation interrupted the talks, retreating and sending notes of protest, while the Ethiopians, who had received 600 additional men and machine guns, began a confrontation, which lasted for ten days.

 Having increased the numbers on both sides with the arrival of around 600 men from the Ethiopian side and 400 Dubats from the Italian side, it was clear that the possibility of accidents was now very high and on 5 December, an hour before sunset, the irremediable happened.
 There are two versions of what happened: according to the Ethiopians the clash began at 3.30 pm, after an order to open fire had been sent from the Italian positions, whereas according to the Italians the clash began at 5.30 pm, when a dubat guarding a tree was hit.

-In the very first minutes of extremely intense fire, an Ethiopian military commander, Fitaurari Alemajo, was killed in an attempt of counteroffensive.
+In the very first minutes of extremely intense fire, both Salad Mahmud Hassan, commander of the Italian camp, and the Ethiopian military commander Fitaurari Alemajo were killed during the Ethiopian attempt to flank them.
+The two Italian armoured car squads coming from Werder under the command of Cimmaruta were then thrown into the fray, while three IMAM Ro.37 aircraft began to machine-gun and break up the Ethiopian assault.
 The Ethiopian pressure on the fort was thus neutralized, until it transformed into a disorderly escape of the Ethiopian troops against the counterattack of the Italian fast tanks which devastated the camp and the Ethiopian tents.

 In the end, approximately 107 Ethiopians were killed and 40 wounded. and 30 Italians and Somalis were killed.

 According to some sources linked to Roberto Cimmaruta himself, the responsibility for what happened lies solely with the Ethiopian forces and the English advisors, such as Colonel Clifford.
-Furthermore, also according to Quirico, the incident was largely organized and sought by Emperor Hailé Selassié, who believed he could successfully raise the pressure on the Italians and reaffirm the sovereignty of the Ethiopian empire in the Ogaden, also in view of a potential cession of the Ogaden itself to the English as a necessary counterpart to obtain the cession of Zeila, necessary to have a coast on the sea.
+Furthermore, also according to Quirico, the incident was largely organized and sought by Emperor Hailé Selassié, who believed he could successfully raise the pressure on the Italians and reaffirm the sovereignty of the Ethiopian Empire in the Ogaden, also in view of a potential cession of the Ogaden itself to the English as a necessary counterpart to obtain the cession of Zeila, necessary to have a coast on the sea.
 On the other hand, Italy saw the confrontation as a valid opportunity to motivate the future Ethiopian campaign and did nothing to avoid it, ending up using the favorable opportunity as a Casus belli for the conflict that would begin 10 months later.